Jacob Stallings Player Props: Marlins vs. Nationals

 Jacob Stallings At The Plate

-- Stallings has picked up a hit in 15 games this season (45.5%), including one multi-hit game.
+- Stallings has had a base hit in 15 of 34 games this year, and multiple hits once.

-- In 33 games played this year, he has not hit a home run.
+- He has not hit a long ball in his 34 games this season.

 - In six games this season, Stallings has picked up an RBI, with more than one RBI once.

-- He has scored in seven games this year (21.2%), but has had no multi-run games.
+- He has scored in eight games this season (23.5%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.